 All of these situations can make the effects of an epidural too risky for a laboring mom.

+If you have a significant scoliosis or curvature of your spine, it may be more complicated to insert the epidural catheter.
 Some hospitals also set forth guidelines about how late you can get an epidural during labor.
 Make sure you share your birth plan with someone else in the delivery room so they can be an advocate for you if your doctor seems hesitant to give you an epidural for any reason.